megkuhns/Cybersec/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly responsive, in addition to restricting traffic to the network.
 - Load balancers protect servers from being flooded with network traffic that could be a result of a DoS attack.
-The advantage of a jump box is the flexibility and versati>
+The advantage of a jump box is the flexibility and    versatility.
+It is cost efficient and provides a ton of options.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to files and system configuraitons.
 - Filebeat watches for changes within files.
 - Metricbeat records systems logs (i.e. opening and closing docker container).